 Click on Administration

-In the first dropdown menu, select the core roles that are automatically created in each circle of your organization.
+In the first dropdown menu, select the core roles that are automatically created in each circle of your organization, the roles that appear in the drop-down list are those available in your role templates library.

 Click on Save at the bottom of the page to validate.